Glossary of Business Insurance Terms

 If the injured party is a public figure, such as a politician or a celebrity, a claim of slander must also prove that a statement was made with malicious intent, or a reckless disregard for the truth.

-Compare business insurance quotes from top-rated insurers
+Find business insurance quotes from top-rated insurers.

 Small business owner looking for insurance quotes on their tablet.

-How to defend against a slander lawsuit
+How can you defend against a slander lawsuit?

 Someone could defend themselves against a defamation case by proving: